ajthor/socks/README.md

 SOCKS comes with several examples in the GitHub repo.
 In order to run the examples, first install the package and use `python examples/<example>` from the code directory.

-For example, `python python examples/control/tracking.py` will run the optimal control algorithm on the tracking benchmark using nonholonomic vehicle dynamics.
+For example, `python examples/control/tracking.py` will run the optimal control algorithm on the tracking benchmark using nonholonomic vehicle dynamics.

 ## Citation